Problem · US entry failure mode

 3. Hire churn.
 The US sales hire will leave at 12 to 18 months citing missing materials.
 The next hire repeats the same trajectory.

 4. Acquirer signal.
-A quiet US program is read in diligence as failed entry, regardless of cause.
-The narrative around the firm shifts.
+A quiet US program is evaluate in diligence as failed entry, regardless of cause.
+The narrative around GMA shifts.

 5. Internal credibility.
 Headquarters loses appetite for the next US attempt because the first one did not produce anything visible.

 What actually works.
-Diagnose first.
+Evaluate the launch first.
 Then restart with a written architecture or pause.

-Stage one: structural audit of the launch.
+Stage one: structural assessment of the launch.
 Score the five load-bearing pieces.
 Name what was built, what was assumed, and what was missing.
-Output is a one-page diagnosis the board can read in five minutes.
+Output is a one-page scoreout the board can use in five minutes.

-This work fits inside a Market Entry Sprint when the firm is committing to restart and wants the architecture rebuilt in six to ten weeks, a Cross-Border Build for committed multi-channel rebuild over three to six months, or a Group Partnership (monthly retainer, twelve-month minimum) for ongoing US presence with the home office maintaining oversight.
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint when GMA is committing to restart and wants the architecture rebuilt in six to ten weeks, a Cross-Border Marketing Build for committed multi-channel rebuild over three to six months, or a Global Marketing Partnership (monthly retainer, twelve-month minimum) for ongoing US presence with the home office maintaining oversight.
+Pricing stays private and is scoped after fit is clear.

 Before rebuild (translated home launch)After rebuild (written US architecture)